Cohomological splitting, realization, and finiteness: Introduction

-Vasconcelos posted the following splitting question: Does Theorem \ref{1.1} holds for any $1$-dimensional Cohen-Macaulay rings? \S3 equipped with a series of observations about the cohomological splitting question and presents a higher-dimensional analogue of Vasconcelos' theorem.
+\S3 equipped with a series of observations about Question \ref{vq} and presents a higher-dimensional analogue of Vasconcelos' theorem.
 We do these, by applying various aspects of cohomological splitting property.
-For a sample, see Proposition \ref{o3.c} and \ref{p1}, and also, Theorem \ref{high} and its corollaries.
+For samples, see Proposition \ref{o3.c} and \ref{p1}.
+Also, Theorem \ref{high} and its corollaries deal with Question \ref{vq} .

 The next goal is to find sub-functors or even direct summands of $\HH^i_{\fm}(-)$, see Proposition \ref{ptri} and subsequent examples.
 This is inspired from Auslander's comments on the functor ext \cite{comment}, where he investigated sub-functors of $\Ext$.
 Using these, we select the following application: